-As eluded to earlier in this section, the Georgetown/North Shallowford Master Plan was developed utilizing the Atlanta Regional Commission's LCI Program as a model.
+As alluded to earlier in this section, the Georgetown/North Shallowford Master Plan was developed utilizing the Atlanta Regional Commission's LCI Program as a model.
 Upon adoption, the City should apply to ARC to have this Master Plan accepted ("grandfathered") into the LCI Program.
-Upon acceptance, the City of Dunwoody will be eligible to pre-qualify two implementation projects for LCI funding.
 LCI Funding is a competitive process where construction funding (up to \$4 million per project) is awarded to high priority projects generally once each year.
 LCI funding requires a 20% local match.

 Projects that are most likely to garner LCI Funding are those that are catalytic in nature and address multiple LCI Program Goals.
 The Planning Team recommends that Chamblee Dunwoody Road multi-modal improvements be prioritized as the highest potential project for LCI funding.
-This project includes significant pedestrian enhancements, access management strategies, signalization, safety elements, and gateway elements in the highest profile area in the district and was highly prioritized by community stakeholders.
+This project includes significant pedestrian enhancements, access management strategies, signalization, safety elements, and gateway elements in the highest profile area in the district and was highly prioritized by stakeholders.